-SP NUMBER COS 98-01
+SP NUMBER CUS 98-01

 - (a).
-An irrevocable letter of credit that is automatically renewed from a bank that is rated "C" or better by Thomson BankWatch. - (b) financial quaranty bond in form a substantially similar to the form attached here as Appendix "A." The bond shall be executed by the applicant and a corporate bonding company licensed to transact such business in the State of Maryland and named on the current list of "surety companies acceptable on Federal Bonds" as published in the Treasury Department Circular Number 570.
+An irrevocable letter of credit that is automatically renewed from a bank that is rated "C" or better by Thomson BankWatch. - financial quaranty bond in substantially similar to the form attached here as Appendix "A." The bond shall be exacuted by the applicant and a corporate bonding company licensed to transact such business in the State of Maryland and named on the current list of "surety companies acceptable on Federal Bonds" as published in the Treasury Department Circular Number 570.
 The expense of this bond shall be paid-by the applicant.
-If at any time the surety on any such bond is declared bankrupt or loses its right to do business in the State of Maryland or is removed from the list of surety companies accepted on Federal bonds, the applicant shall within ten days after notice from the Commission to do so, substitute an acceptable bond in such forms and sum and signed by such other surety or sureties as may be satisfactory to the Commission:

-For the residential applicant who certifies that he or she applies for four or fewer parmits for the construction of residential units within the same calendar year, the General Counsel is hereby authorized to accept other forms of security proposed by the applicant and that in the judgment of the General Counsel will protect the Commission's inferests in the same manner as the letter of credit and financial guaranty bond described above.

-3.10 Fixtures verified by WSSC inspection prior to removal may result in credits toward SDC in a replacement structure.
-Following written application by a Registered Master Plumber, Postcard Permit inspections to confirm fixtures prior to removel will be the basis for calculating any SDC credit.
-No credit writhman Matter (Rev5126)
+If at any time the surety on any such bond is declared bankrupt or loses its right to do business in the State of Maryland or is removed from the list of surety companies accepted on Federal bonds, the applicant shall within ten days after notice from the Commission to do so, substitute an acceptable bond in such forms and sum and signed by such other surety or sureties as may be satisfactory to the Commission: - (c) For the residential applicant who certifies that he or she applies for four or fewer permits for the construction of residential units within the same calendar year, the General Counsel is hereby authorized to accept other forms of security proposed by the applicant and that in the judgment of the General Counsel will protect the Commission's interests in the same manner as the letter of credit and financial guaranty bond described above. - 3.10 Fixtures verified by WSSC inspection prior to removal may result in credits toward SDC in a replacement structure.
+Following written application by a Registered Master Plumber, Postcard Permit inspections to confirm fixtures prior to removal will be the basis for calculating any SDC credit.
+No credit will be efforded for rough-in piping or fixtures removed prior to inspection.
+SDC credit under this paragraph may only be obtained by submitting the original Master Plumber's copy of the approved Postcard Permit document at the time of application for book-up of the replacement or remodeled structure.
+Credit obtained under this provision may only be used toward the remodeling of the existing structure or the redevelopment of a property from which the original fixtures were removed.

-SP NUMBER CUS 58-01
+SP NUMBER COS 58-01